Cascading

 Best Practices

-- Use cascade for composition relationships (parent owns children)
+- Use cascade for composition relationships where the parent owns the children's lifecycle

-- Avoid cascade for association relationships (independent entities)
+- Avoid cascade for association relationships between independent entities

-- Document cascade behavior clearly in entity classes
+- Document cascade behavior in entity classes so it is visible without reading annotations